mikemaccana/kind.js/README.md

 ## Tells you what something is, the same way you'd describe it.

-kind.js returns the kind of a JS object, the way same a human being would.
+kind.js returns the **kind** of a JS object: ie, how a human would describe that object.

-Specifically, kind(item) returns the global object that best matches that item.

 So:

  - So: ```kind(NaN)``` is ```'NaN'```
  - And: ```kind([1, 2, 3])``` is ```'Array'```
  - And **Numbers, Functions etc created in odd ways** (eg, using constructors) are still ```'Number'```, ```'Function'```, etc.

+Specifically, kind(item) returns the global object that best matches that item.
+Full examples are below.

 [![Build Status](https://secure.travis-ci.org/mikemaccana/kind.js.png?branch=master)](https://travis-ci.org/mikemaccana/kind.js)